Xinling Li

 Cambridge, MA 02139

-I am a Ph.D at MIT in Transportation supervised by Prof.Jinhua Zhao and Prof.Gioele Zardini.
-I am affliated with the Urban mobility Lab (JTL) and the Laboratory for Information & Decision Systems (LIDS).
+I am a Ph.D at MIT in Transportation supervised by Prof.Gioele Zardini.
+I am affliated with the Laboratory for Information & Decision Systems (LIDS).
 My research focuses on the design and operation control of Autonmous Mobility-on-Demand (AMoD) service, as well as its interaction with the existing infrastructures.
+I am interested in combining optimization, learning, and game theory to solve planning and control problems in networked systems.

 Prior to MIT, I obtained my bachelor’s degree in Traffic Engineering from Tongji University in China, and my master’s degree in Mobility and Data Science from EPFL, Lausanne in Switzerland.
 During my masters’ year, I had the honor to exchange in the Machine Learning for Smart Mobility (MLSM) lab at DTU in Denmark, under the supervision of Prof.Filipe Rodrigues.

-Check the webpage JTL and Zardini Lab for more information about our lab!
+Check the webpage Zardini Lab for more information about our lab!

 News

-Jul 15, 2025 Our new paper on ‘Reproducibility in the Control of Autonomous Mobility-on-Demand Systems’ is available here :sparkles:
+Feb 02, 2026 Our new paper on ‘Reproducibility in the Control of Autonomous Mobility-on-Demand Systems’ is accpeted to TR-O. The preprint is available here :sparkles:

 Selected publications